MattPinder/MastersProject/README.md

 # 15 November 2018

 For tomorrow - contact Mats re: checking more models (morning)

 Note - a lot of 'SNAP models' in the Transcripts track now show no SNAP evidence...

 Continue converting names of user-annotated model names

+# 16 November 2018

+Keep models with any kind of support except for SNAP
+* Continue checking gene names starting from Sm_000031F